 What Is Required If A Person Lacks Legal Capacity in Alberta

-There are two ways of dealing with an individual’s lack of legal capacity in Alberta.
+There are two ways of dealing with an individual’s lack of legal ability to decide for oneself in Alberta.
 Which of the two that is required will depend on if a person was prepared for an eventual loss of capacity or not.
-To make decisions for a person who does not have legal capacity, you either need a Power of Attorney that is effective with the lack of capacity or a trusteeship court order.
+To make decisions for a person who does not have legal capacity, you either need a Power of Attorney that is effective with the lack of cognitive ability or a trusteeship court order.